-Tips to Make Your Costumes Terrifying
+Tips to Make Your Scary Halloween Costumes

 Many people want scary Halloween costumes so they can fully enjoy the season by scaring the living bejeezus out of their friends. (heh heh) The fascination is understandable because Halloween is one of the few times a year when creating mischief is not only acceptable, it’s pretty much expected.
 Halloween is the time to show off your strange side, have fun and be scary.
 Live, people, live!